CodeyMoore/My-Theos-installation/README.md

 &nbsp;

 Thats it! all done.
-Now you can start making Cydia Tweaks and etc. the iOS Theos commands are the same across all systems.
+Now you can start making Cydia Tweaks and etc.
+The iOS Theos commands are the same across all systems.
 &nbsp;

 &nbsp;